 In other words, a loyal audience is the key factor that drives the monetization for any game.
 New players are great, but less likely to spend money on in-app purchases than returning users.
 When they have abandoned your game for something newer and shinier that caught their interest, your loyal players will stay and keep bringing you steady profit.

 This leads to the question: how do you raise gamer loyalty?
-There are no quick tricks and no special tools for game development that can fix everything.
+There are no quick tricks and no special tools for free game development that can fix everything.
 Gamer loyalty needs to be earned.
 Never fear: we have some tips on how you can do it.

 Increasing Loyalty In Game Development